fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 Unlike an unauthorized query attempt, an unauthorized transaction attempt will return an error from Fluree.

-So now, we have a collection of magical illusions, accessible both by inititiates and magicians, but with the magicians' secrets guarded from untrusted eyes.
+So now, we have a collection of magical illusions, accessible both by initiates and magicians, but with the magicians' secrets guarded from untrusted eyes.
 Our magicians also have the ability to update and add new illusions to the collection.